skeller1/extr/readme.md

         </html>

-    In your `application layout file` you have to use the `ext_direct_provider` helper that generates the Ext.Direct API Remote Provider Configuration with a specified namespace ( e.g. `Rails`)
+    In your `application layout file` you have to use the `ext_direct_provider` helper that generates the Ext.Direct API Remote Provider Configuration for all your specified namespaces( e.g. `App`)

 2.  __Register your directable controller actions__

     Define your controller configuration in one configuration file (`config/extdirect.yml`):

+        Rails:
          ProjectsController:
           methods:   #all actions for GET Requests
            getChildProject: 3
            getParentProject: 1
           formHandler: #all actions for FORM POST Requests
            getUpload: 0
          ApplicationController:
           methods:
            action1: 3
            action2: 1
           formHandler:
            action3: 2
            action4: 1
+        Testnamespace:
          Admin_RegistrationController:
           methods:
             ...

         ...